 Students should take care in ensuring that they produce a quality letter of intent, which should highlight their best achievements and qualities, in both professional and academic terms.
 The letter of intent is like a document that sells the student by highlighting his or her strengths, background, and motivation.

-Following are the six standards that students need to follow for writing their Letter of intent for Turkey Scholarship online application submission purpose:
+Following are the six standards that students need to follow for writing their Letter of intent for Scholarship online application submission purpose:

 #1 State clear vision

 It is imperative for students to think about why they want to pursue a particular program.

 - What do they hope to achieve in the short run and long run?

 Students should thoroughly research the universities or colleges that they want to consider and collect as much information on these places as possible.